Sydney-Informatics-Hub/training.artemis.introhpc/setup.md

 ### iii.
 X-Win32

 [X-Win32](https://www.starnet.com/xwin32/) is full-featured X-server and terminal emulator for Windows.
-USyd [provides a license](http://staff.ask.sydney.edu.au/app/answers/detail/a_id/316) for it; however, the download link is restricted to staff so, students.
-Install, and follow the instructions on the USyd-ICT page to activate -- you'll need to be on the USyd network or [VPN](http://staff.ask.sydney.edu.au/app/answers/detail/a_id/519/kw/vpn) to do so.
+USyd [provides a license](https://sydneyuni.service-now.com/sm?id=kb_article_view_sec&sysparm_article=KB0011959&sys_kb_id=68c2fee6dbb7d450b924456a3a96195f&spa=1) for it; however, the download link is restricted to staff, so students, get a copy [here]({{ page.root }}/data/x-win140-54sf.exe).
+Install, and follow the instructions on the USyd-ICT page to activate -- you'll need to be on the USyd network or [VPN](https://sydneyuni.service-now.com/sm?id=kb_article_view&sysparm_article=KB0011049&sys_kb_id=9e86e1a3dbdf0c50e35b89e4059619b9) to do so.

 ### iv.
 WSL and Ubuntu